 Elaborated design of fabrication and proper selection of material ensure that the hybrid sensor well responds to two types of signals.
-On the static sensing part, the piezoresistive sensing unit reachs a sensitivity of 2.1 MPa-1 in a range of below 70kPa (caculated with the whole size of the hybrid sensor), as the piezoresistive curve of the sensor is shown in Figure 3a.
+On the static sensing part, the piezoresistive sensing unit reaches a sensitivity of 2.1 MPa-1 in a range of below 70 kPa (calculated with the whole size of the hybrid sensor), as the piezoresistive curve of the sensor is shown in Fig. 3a.
 And, the maximum force that can be detected is 120 N (or 384 kPa).
-The average response time and releasing time are 46 ms and 41 ms, respectively, measured by different load tests, as it's shown in Figure S4 (Supporting information).
-On the TENG active sensing part, the output voltage and short-circuit current of the TENG are shown in Figure 3b and Figure 3c, respectively.
-When a 1 Hz frequency pressure test sequence exerts on the sensor, the peak value of output voltage and short-circuit current are stabilized at 13.4 V and 11.8 μA.
+The average response time and releasing time are 46 ms and 41 ms, respectively, measured by different load tests, as its shown in Fig. S4 (Supporting information).
+On the TENG active sensing part, the output voltage and short-circuit current of the TENG are shown in Fig. 3b and c, respectively.
+When a 1 Hz frequency pressure test sequence exerts on the sensor, the peak value of output voltage and short-circuit current are stabilized at 13.4 V and 11.8 $\mu A$ .
 Hence, the outputs are qualified for active sensing.
 Moreover, the TENG active sensing part improves the pressure sensing limitation to about 0.59 kPa as well.
-To prove that a hybrid sensor has resilience and robustness in the working situation, we set up a test procedure with five stimulus sections, the excitation frequency is from 1 Hz to 5 Hz, and each part lasts 200 seconds, the interval between mode changes is 2 seconds.
-The bi-channel signal generated by the fatigue testing program shows in Figure 3d.
-The piezoresistive signal keeps stable in totally 3000 cycles within 1000 seconds.
+To prove that a hybrid sensor has resilience and robustness in the working situation, we set up a test procedure with five stimulus sections, the excitation frequency is from 1 Hz to 5 Hz, and each part lasts 200 s, the interval between mode changes is 2 s.
+The bi-channel signal generated by the fatigue testing program shows in Fig. 3d.
+The piezoresistive signal keeps stable in totally 3000 cycles within 1000 s.
 Notably, the amplitude of the voltage has a tiny rise following the frequency shift.
-Figure 3e shows the synchronicity of two signals by zooming in the time scale of the signal from fatigue testing.
-Further, the device shows a good long-term stability over a test of 10,000 cycles at 1Hz (Figure S5 in Supporting information).
+Fig. 3e shows the synchronicity of two signals by zooming in the time scale of the signal from fatigue testing.
+Further, the device shows a good long-term stability over a test of 10,000 cycles at 1Hz (Fig. S5 in Supporting information).